superrema/SwiftUI-ThreadsClone/README.md

 # SwiftUI-ThreadsClone
-This iOS project is all about using SwiftUI and learning new design trends Most techniques were learned from a course at AppStuff
+This iOS project is all about using SwiftUI and learning new design trends and Most techniques were learned from a course at AppStuff